-- 1. The CAC logo must appear on all formal and informal communications originating from the CAC. - 2.
-The CAC logo is comparable to a signature and authenticates that a communication originates from the CAC.
+- 1. The CAC logo must appear on all formal and informal communications originating from the CAC. - The CAC logo is comparable to a signature and authenticates that a communication originates from the CAC.
 For this reason, if an external organization wishes to include the CAC primary logo or any approved variant approval is required.
 Please refer to the Approvals section on page 19 of this document. - 3.
-Do not alter the look of the logo in any manner, as this decreases its integrity. - 4.
-Do not recreate the logo, alter any spacing or positioning of the elements of the logo, or add elements to the logo unless approved by the CAC's Director of Marketing and Communications for a subbrand.
+Do not alter the look of the logo in any manner, as this decreases its integrity. - Do not recreate the logo, alter any spacing or positioning of the elements of the logo, or add elements to the logo unless approved by the CAC's Director of Marketing and Communications for a sub-brand.
 Please see the Approvals section on page 19 for contact information. - 5.
 Use only the colours specified in these guidelines.

 - 1. Primary logo.
 The bilingual, vertical lockup is the primary logo.
 Wherever possible, the full colour version of the primary logo should be employed.
-If it's not possible due to colour restrictions or placement issues, then the black-only primary logo or "knockout" primary logo may be used. - 2.
+If it's not possible due to colour restrictions or placement issues, then the black-only primary logo or "knockout" primary logo may be used.
+Refer to the Accessibility Guidelines on page 27 for more information about colour contrast restrictions. - 2.
 Secondary logo.
 The horizontal version of the logo may be used where there are spacing constraints, for example when the available vertical space would result in the logo being too small and illegible.
-As with the primary logo, black-only and "knockout" secondary logos may be used when there are colour restrictions or placement issues. - 3.
-Black-only logo.
-The primary or secondary black-only logos should only be used in black and white print publications. - 4.
-Knockout logo.
-The primary or secondary "knockout" logos should only be used on solid colour backgrounds ideally on CAC RED backgrounds (see page 18 for the composition of CAC RED). - 5.
+As with the primary logo, black-only and "knockout" secondary logos may be used when there are colour restrictions or placement issues.

+3. Black-only logo.

+- 4. Knockout logo.
+The primary or secondary "knockout" logos should ideally be used on solid colour backgrounds. - 5.
 Clear space around logo.
 The minimum clear space around the logo is indicated by the lines.
 Other logos, type, and graphic elements must not encroach on this clear space.
-The width of the clear space is equal to the height and/or width of the lowercase "a" in the coach.ca logo.
+The width of the clear space is equal to the height and/or width of the lowercase "a" in the coach. ca logo.
 As the logo is scaled up or down, the clear space will also be scaled proportionally.